yWorks/yfiles-asp.net-blazor/README.md

 ## Quick Start

 1. Clone the repository.
-2. place your license top level in the project
+2. Place your yFiles for HTML `.tgz` and your license in folder `frontend/yfiles-lib`.
-3. In `frontend` run `npm install`
+3. In `frontend`, run `npm install`.
-4. In `frontend` run `npm run build`
+4. In `frontend`, run `npm run build`.
-5. Top level in the project, run `dotnet watch --project yfiles-blazor.csproj`
+5. Top-level in the project, run `dotnet watch --project yfiles-blazor.csproj`.

 ## Step-by-Step Setup

-This tutorial helps you to create a simple [Blazor](https://blazor.net) WebAssembly web app containing a yFiles [`GraphComponent`](https://docs.yworks.com/yfileshtml/#/api/GraphComponent).
+This tutorial helps you create a simple [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) WebAssembly web app containing a yFiles [`GraphComponent`](https://docs.yworks.com/yfileshtml/#/api/GraphComponent).
 The app calls a TypeScript API from a Blazor service, which communicates with the yFiles API.
-The app creates random people, puts them in a hierarchy and outputs a layouted graph.
+The app creates random people, puts them in a hierarchy, and outputs a layouted graph.
 When clicking a node, the app shows details about the corresponding person.
 The result looks as follows:

 ![Result of the app](img/FinalApp.png)

 This walkthrough will teach you

-* how to use TypeScript in Blazor.
+* how to use TypeScript in Blazor,
-* how to call the yFiles API by using TypeScript wrapper functions.
+* how to call the yFiles API by using TypeScript wrapper functions,
-* how to connect to TypeScript and call TypeScript functions from C#.
+* how to connect to TypeScript and call TypeScript functions from C#,
-* how to create a hierarchy and load it into a graph.
+* how to create a hierarchy and load it into a graph,
-* how to call C# methods from TypeScript.
+* how to call C# methods from TypeScript,
-* how to use Razor components and data binding for viewing data related to nodes.
+* and how to use Razor components and data binding for viewing data related to nodes.

-### Table of contents
+### Table of Contents

 * [Setting up the project](#setting-up-the-project)
     * [Requirements](#requirements)